AriettaZ/faculty-website-design/README.md

   * unit testing by all members
   * updates to css and erb files to remove hard coding
   * updates to documentation and README
+* July 25th:
+  * check validity
+  * unit testing for each page